 In a conversation this week with Computerworld, Dell executives did not rule out the possibility that the company could purchase EMC.

-enterprise storage, would not speculate on whether the company would renew its reseller contract with EMC, which runs out in 2013, saying only that it would continue to care for its joint Dell-EMC customers.
+Travis Vigil, Dell's executive director of product marketing for enterprise storage, would not speculate on whether the company would renew its reseller contract with EMC, which runs out in 2013, saying only that it would continue to care for its joint Dell-EMC customers.

 Asked if EMC could be a target for acquisition by Dell, Vigil's tune changed, saying M&As in the "enterprise space" are very likely.